Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Model description and notation

-We assume that the relays and the destination have multipacket reception (MPR) capabilities and the success probabilities for the transmissions will be provided in Section \ref{sec:PHY}.
-MPR is a more suitable model than the collision channel since it can capture better the wireless transmissions.
-The source-users have random access to the medium with no coordination among them.
-At the beginning of a slot, the source user $P_k$ attempts to transmit a packet with a probability $t_{k}$, $k=1,2$, i.e., with probability $\bar{t}_{k}=1-t_{k}$ remains silent.
-The nodes are assume to have priority over the relays.
-More specifically, the sources and the relays transmit in different channels, however, the destination node can overhear both of the channels.
-However, the destination node gives ``priority" to the sources if it senses that they will transmit.
-If the destination senses no activity from the sources, it switches to the relays.
-We assume that this sensing time is negligible.
-If a packet transmission from a source to the destination fails and at the same time if at least one of the relays will be able to decode this packet, then will store it in its queue with a probability, and it will forward it to the destination at a subsequent time slot.
+The sources have random access to the medium with no coordination among them.
+At the beginning of a slot, the source $P_k$ attempts to transmit a packet with a probability $t_{k}$, $k=1,2$, i.e., with probability $\bar{t}_{k}=1-t_{k}$ remains silent.
+The sources and the relays transmit in different channel frequencies, but the destination node can overhear both of them.
+We assume that node $D$ first senses the sources, and if it senses no activity from them, it switches to the channel of the relays.
+For modeling purposes we assume that this sensing time is negligible comparing to the duration of the time slot.
+If a direct packet transmission from a source to node $D$ fails, and at the same time if at least one of the relays is able to decode this packet, then, the failed packet is stored in the relay buffer\footnote{See subsection \ref{relaycoop} for more details.}.
+The relay node is responsible to forward it to the node $D$ at a subsequent time slot.
 The queues at the relays are assumed to have infinite size.
+Note that in case node $D$ senses activity from the sources it keeps listening to the source channel during the slot, and thus it is unavailable to the relays, during that slot.